-William J. Farah is Managing Partner of Berke Farah LLP.
-Prior to founding Berke Farah LLP, Bill served as a partner and as practice group co-chair at McGuireWoods LLP.
-Bill's practice focuses on representing and advising clients on the laws regulating political activity, including federal, state and local campaign finance, anti-corruption, lobbying, gift and gratuity, pay-to-play and government ethics laws.
-This includes representing clients in enforcement proceedings, inspector general and Congressional investigations and conducting internal investigations.
-Bill also assists presidential appointees in navigating the Senate confirmation process.
+William J. Farah is a Managing Partner of Berke Farah LLP.
+Prior to founding Berke Farah LLP, Bill served as a partner and as the Political Law practice group co-chair at McGuireWoods LLP.
+Bill's practice focuses on counseling clients on the laws regulating political activity, including federal, state and local campaign finance, anti-corruption, lobbying, gift and gratuity, pay-to-play and government ethics laws.
+This includes advising clients on the applicability of the Foreign Agents Registration Act (“FARA”) and working with the U.S. Department of Justice’s FARA Unit in determining whether registration is necessary and, if so, what information is reportable.
+Bill represents clients in enforcement proceedings, inspector general and Congressional investigations and conducting internal investigations.
+He also assists presidential appointees in navigating the Senate confirmation process.
 He has been named by Washingtonian as one of "Washington’s Best Lawyers.”

 Bill's clients include numerous Fortune 500 companies, national trade associations, Political Action Committees (PACs) and super PACs, candidates for political office, public relations and lobbying firms, and nonprofit organizations.
-He served as general counsel to Biden for President in 2007-08 and Clark for President in 2003-04, and has been legal advisor to a number of U.S. Senators and members of the U.S. House of Representatives.
-He also has represented several nominees for cabinet and ambassadorial positions.
+He served as general counsel to Biden for President in 2007-08 and Clark for President in 2003-04, and has been legal advisor to a number of U.S. Senators, members of the U.S. House of Representatives, Cabinet Members and Ambassadors — both Democrats and Republicans.

 Bill regularly represents clients on matters before the Federal Election Commission, the U.S. Department of Justice, the Congressional Ethics Committees (including the Office of Congressional Ethics), the U.S. Office of Government Ethics, the U.S. Office of Special Counsel and the Internal Revenue Service, as well as state, municipal and local elections, lobbying and ethics authorities.